JedimEmO/dmat/tutorial/lightweight_dmat.md

 ### List

 Let's start at the top.
-The `list!` component is a fairly simple on; it lists a vector of components vertically, as you would expect.
+The `list!` component is a fairly simple one; it lists a vector of components vertically, as you would expect.

 In the counter example, the list has a static collection of rows, but know that it has a `rows_signal` method that takes a signal of vectors of components, and will update the list as the signal changes.